 Unfortunately, it is, but Kodi comes close.
 With the correct knowhow, you can create your own custom media streaming setup for your favourite movies and TV shows.

 In this article, we explain what Kodi is and how Kodi works.

 Kodi is a program for streaming media content.
 It is open source, which means it’s free, and anyone can contribute to the project.
 It began life as the Xbox Media Center (XBMC), before becoming Kodi in 2014.

 The original developers still maintain Kodi, and there is a large community of developers contributing to the project.

 Currently, Kodi is available for Windows, Mac, Linux, Android, iOS, and Raspberry Pi.
 The source code is open to all, so there are also ways to put Kodi on other devices like the Amazon Fire TV Stick or your smart TV.

 Kodi can play almost any type of media and has an interface much like a smart TV.
 The service doesn’t provide any of its own media.
 Instead, it relies on locally saved files or sources from the internet.

 If you already have a collection of media stored locally on a hard drive, you can use Kodi to organize it.
 Alternatively, you can watch content from a variety of online services.

 Kodi uses add-ons which link the software to different services.
-The official Kodi repo contains add-ons for services like BBC iPlayer, Crackle, SoundCloud, Bravo, and The Disney Channel.
+The official Kodi repo contains add-ons for services like YouTube, BBC iPlayer, Crackle, SoundCloud, Bravo, and The Disney Channel.
 Alongside the official repo, you can install other repos put together by Kodi users containing custom add-ons and alternative content.

 Is Kodi Legal?